-We have compiled all the overlapping daily means of TWV from AMSU-B and ERA5 (Copernicus Climate Change Service , C3S) for the complete months of January (top) and July (bottom) from 2008 to 2009, shown in Figure 10.
-The results of a least squares regression are shown in the Figure as well.
-Both data sets show good agreement, with most of the points along or parallel to the one-to-one line. ow AMSU-B TWV values compared to high ERA5 TWV values can be observed in both months, but are more prominent in summer.
+For this study, we have compiled all the overlapping daily means of TWV from AMSU-B and ERA5 (Copernicus Climate Change Service, C3S, 2017) for the complete months of January (top) and July (bottom) from 2008 to 2009, shown in Fig. 10.
+The results of a least-squares regression are shown in Fig. 10 as well.
+Both datasets show good agreement, with most of the points along or parallel to the one-to-one line.
+Low AMSU-B TWV values compared to high ERA5 TWV values can be observed in both months but are more prominent in summer.
 These are remnants of ice cloud artefacts that were not entirely filtered out.

 Table 5 shows the fit statistics for all months.
 The correlation ranges from 0.71 in June to 0.88 in December.
 The worst slope (1.6) is found in September.
 On the other hand, the slope is closest to 1.0 in August (0.97).
-However, the RMSD has higher values for the central months of the year, with a maximum of 5.9 kg/m^2 in August, coinciding with the increased number of outliers.
-Minimum is of 1.004 kg/m2 in March.
-The bias is generally negative, and shows similar behaviour as the RMSD.
-In

-30 general, all parameters show lowest agreement in the summer months when the atmospheric variability is highest.
+However, the RMSD has higher values for summer months of the year, with a maximum of 5.9 kg m^{-2} in August, coinciding with the increased number of outliers.
+The minimum is 1.00 kg m^{-2} in March.
+The bias is generally negative and shows similar behaviour to the RMSD.
+In general, all parameters show the lowest agreement in the summer months when the atmospheric variability is highest.